Wyatt5150/Hand-Gesture-Recognition/README.md

 Set Up Environment
 1. Open project folder in your IDE
+2. Create initial Conda environment, run in terminal:

-2. Run "conda env create --file environment.yml" in your terminal
+    conda env create --file environment.yml"

 # Running The Project

 Set your Conda Environment
-1. Run "conda activate CS4337"
+1. Activate your conda environment:

+    conda activate CS4337
-2. Run "conda env update --file environment.yml" To update your environment to the latest dependencies
+2. To update your environment to the latest dependencies:

+    conda env update --file environment.yml
-3.
+3. To run the project:

+    ./main.py